kristoferohman/kristoferohman/README.md

 - 👋 Hi, I’m @kristoferohman
-- 👀 I’m interested in developing a deeper understanding about the software development lifecycle.
-- 💞️ I’m looking to collaborate on nothing as of now.
 - 📫 You can reach me on twitter handle @kristoferohman or here on GitHub.

 <!---